Los Angeles & California · Telehealth

 Free 20–30 Minute Consultation

-We start with a real conversation — no forms, no pressure.
-You'll hear how we work, share what's bringing you in, and we'll make sure we're a genuine fit.
-You should never have to explain or defend your identity in a first session.
+We start with a casual conversation!
+You'll hear how we work, share what's bringing you in, and check to see if we're a genuine fit.
+You shouldn't have to justify or defend your experiences to your therapist.

 2